HackerSpace-PESU/QPES/CONTRIBUTING.md

     - Location of clubs
     - Summer term info
     - Instructions to get some document from the management, receptions, offices, etc
-    - Instructions to be followed when a person loses ID card

  3. Upload a text file with information on the topic you've choosen.
 In the text file, ensure the following:
     - Each subtopic in your topic must be be placed separately from other subtopics, ensure you don't mix subtopics.
 Put related information together.